realxinzhao/paper-nc2024-LandBasedCDR-DisplayItems/README.md

 `data/AR6/*`: 				Processed AR6 data
 `data/AR15/*`: 				Processed AR6 data
 `data/maps/*`: 				Mapping files
+*Note that the GCAM model and files needed for replicating the runs are archived at `realxinzhao/paper-LandBasedCDR-GCAM`.
+The source database could be a few Gigabites so they are not included here.*

 ## Functions
 Figures or figure sets are written in indenpendent functions (`R/AR6/*.R` and `R/GCAM/*.R`).
 Helper functions to help data processing are stored in `R/helper_func/*.R`.
 All functions are sourced in a nested structure so that the global environemnt is utilized.